 Weeks 5 and 6 - Understand the anatomy and movement of canines and felines so you can draw any kind of wild or domestic cat or dog.
 Develop your skills sketching live cats and dogs.

-Week 7 - Learn how to draw convincing birds, using a live parrot as a subject.
+Week 7 - Learn how to draw convincing birds, using a live bird as a subject.

 Week 8 - Understand how to design believable creatures, inspired by real-world animal anatomy.
 Learn to do effective research and silhouette studies.

 Week 9 - Become more proficient at designing credible creatures by adapting your creature's anatomical features to its environment.
 Make your audience believe your creature could really feed, reproduce and survive.
 Learn to produce a finished illustration you can use in your portfolio.

 Week 10 - Understand how to effectively present your fantasy creature to an audience.
 Then wrap up the course by developing your proficiency in drawing various skulls (beaver, coyote, lynx, etc.) to better comprehend the anatomical variation of the natural world and all the possibilities.

 You can register at the bottom left of this page.

 Would you like to be able to elegantly and accurately depict the natural world in your art?
 Ideal for those interested in illustration, concept art, animation, comics or fine art, this course gives you the techniques and anatomical knowledge required to beautifully and believably draw a wide variety of species from cat to cactus and dog to dragonfly.
 You will learn to use line, tone, texture and composition to create convincing sketches of creatures, both real and imaginary.